center-for-threat-informed-defense/attack-flow/docs/overview.rst

 **Lessons Learned**

-Incident responders can use Attack Flow to improve their incident response (IR) planning and after-action reveiew.
+Incident responders can use Attack Flow to improve their incident response (IR) planning and after-action review.
 After a security incident has occurred, responders can create flows to understand how their defenses failed and where they can apply controls to reduce future risk and enhance threat containment.
 Mapping a flow will also allow defenders to see where their defenses succeeded and what they should continue to do